ibm-cloud-security/appid-serversdk-nodejs/README.md

 	}
 }
 ```
-For more detailed information on using app to app flow, refer to the [App ID documentation](https://console.bluemix.net/docs/services/appid/app-to-app.html#app).
+For more detailed information on using the application identity and authorization flow, refer to the [App ID documentation](https://console.bluemix.net/docs/services/appid/app-to-app.html#app).

 ### Manage User Profile
 Using the App ID UserProfileManager, you are able to create, delete, and retrieve user profile attributes as well as get additional info about a user.